Priv. Doz. Dr. med. Thorsten Schwark

 The tasks performed by this service include establishing toxicological reports for autopsies and matters concerning living persons, such as hair analysis in the screening for drug addiction, keeping or recovering a driving licence or within the context of drug misuse2.

-The main mission of the platform is the identification and dosage of narcotic as well as the control of legal, forged or counterfeit medicines and food supplements or other products of unknown origin suspected of containing medicinal substances or illicit substances.
+The main mission of the service is the identification and dosage of narcotic as well as the control of legal, forged or counterfeit medicines and food supplements or other products of unknown origin suspected of containing medicinal substances or illicit substances.
 The team works in close cooperation with the police, customs, the Ministry of Health, the Ministry of Consumer Protection, as well as doctors, pharmacists, private customers and the European Directorate for the Quality of Medicines (EDQM).
 The technical platform is an EDQM/OMCL (“Official Medicines Control Laboratories”) certified laboratory and is part of the network of quality control laboratories for human and veterinary medicines available on the market in Europe.
 Finally, this unit also works for all LNS services in the identification and dosage of unknown substances and helps to confirm results.
 It is involved in the training of students and research in collaboration with Luxembourg and international universities.

 1 « La médecine légale – ce pont lancé entre le droit et la médecine – participe à la sûreté de nos concitoyens.
 Par son apport scientifique et indépendant, elle contribue de manière essentielle au progrès judiciaire et aux garanties qui le caractérisent ».
 Excerpt from a document written by the Prosecutor General Marc ROBERT at the Court of Appeal of Versailles (France) (translated from French into English by Martine Weitzel Boutique Translation)